adaptlearning/documentation/01_cross_workstream/style_guide.md

 ## Object / Array creation

-Use trailing commas and put *short* declarations on a single line.
-Only quote keys when your interpreter complains:
+Put *short* declarations on a single line.
+Only quote keys when they include spaces:

 *Right:*